richardalligier/prc/README.md

 # PRC Data Challenge
 The objective of this challenge was to build an **open** Machine Learning model predicting the Take Off Weight (TOW) of an aircraft from its flight and trajectory information, more info at [PRC Challenge](https://ansperformance.eu/study/data-challenge/).
 Please bear in mind that **all** this repository (documentation included) was done during a competition and hence was done in a limited time.

+# Overview of our method
+Our predictions are obtained by averaging the results of several gradient-boosted tree models, trained with different random seeds on the same data.

+In order to predict the take-off weight, our model takes as input a number of basic variables such as the departure and arrival airports, the airline, aircraft type, wake turbulence vortex, day of week, the flight duration, taxi-out time, flown distance, etc, and additionnal variables extracted from the ADS-B trajectories, and also weather data obtained from METAR.
+Prior to this feature extraction, the trajectories are filtered (see technical details below) and smoothed using cubic splines.

+The features extracted from ADS-B trajectories include:
+- several statistics on the rate of climb or descent (ROCD), the energy rate and an estimated "equivalent mass" obtained using an open-access point-mass model of the aircraft, for a number of altitude "slices" of each trajectory,
+- the median Mach number, median altitude, and altitude difference between the first and last point, for a number of trajectory portions,
+- the average wind along the trajectory.

+The features derived from METAR include the presence of thunderstorms or fog at the arrival airport or in an area around this airport, around the time of arrival.

+The target variable TOW and some explanatory variables were rescaled so as to ease training.
+More details on the additionnal features and training process are given in the "Technical Aspects" section below.

 # The Results
 On a ThreadRipper